-The main outcome is a probability distribution function of replacement rates The main outcome of the modelling exercise is a probability distribution function of the replacement rate (the pension payment at different ages relative to the final salary) an individual could expect to achieve at retirement if contributing to a DC pension plan for forty years given the investment strategy and payout option selected.
+The main outcome of the modelling exercise is a probability distribution function of the replacement rate (the pension payment at different ages relative to the final salary) an individual could expect to achieve at retirement if contributing to a DC pension plan for forty years given the investment strategy and payout option selected.
 The report simplifies the probability distribution into a standard two-dimensional framework combining a measure of return and a measure of risk.
 Given that the model is stochastic the report uses the median replacement rate.
 The median has the advantage compared to the mean of being less influenced by extreme outcomes.

-Replacement rates vary with age for non-life annuity payout options When considering payout options different than the life annuity, the replacement rate varies at different ages.
+When considering payout options different than the life annuity, the replacement rate varies at different ages.
 This issue is addressed by calculating a weighted average of replacement rates across retirement ages.
 The weights used are the probability of surviving at each age weighted by the life expectancy at 65.
 This results in 10,000 weighted averaged replacement rates for which we can calculate the median.
 This median replacement rate is the measure of return used for each investment strategy.